kavia-common/recipe-explorer-184611-184620/README-preview.md

   - Expo web also serves a static page at `/healthcheck.html` that returns `OK` if accessed.
 - Ensure environment variables are set via `.env` or CI variables (see `recipe_app_frontend/.env.example`).
 - CI should:
-  1. `cd recipe_app_frontend && npm install`
+  1. `cd recipe_app_frontend` (no need to install manually; the web script installs if node_modules is missing)
-  2. Start the preview as usual with `npm run web -- --port 3000` (the healthcheck will make readiness detectable)
+  2. Start the preview as usual with `npm run web -- --port 3000` (the healthcheck server starts immediately)
   3. See `.env.example` for configurable env vars